 "If the U.S. and South Korea carry out strikes and try to overthrow the North Korean regime and change the political pattern of the Korean Peninsula, China will prevent them from doing so."

 The Chinese have also warned North Korea’s leader, Kim Jong-un, against attempting a first strike.
-No surprise, China wants to avoid a conflict in North Korea which upsets the status quo and leads to even larger U.S. presence in the region.
+No surprise, China wants to avoid a conflict with North Korea which upsets the status quo and leads to an even larger U.S. presence in the region.